-One of the more surprising aspects of these results is that the bacteria were prone to mutations that cause resistance even though they were never exposed to antibiotics.
-To test this, Dunlop and El Meouche genetically engineered bacteria to express varying levels of pumps.
+One of the more surprising aspects of these results is that the bacteria were prone to mutations that cause resistance even though were never exposed to antibiotics.
+To test this, they genetically engineered bacteria to express varying levels of pumps.
 Then, Dunlop says, they decided to look at the relationship between efflux pump expression, a DNA repair enzyme, MutS, and cell growth rate.

 They hypothesized that if bacteria must permanently mutate their DNA to develop antibiotic resistance, then a DNA repair protein might be linked to the process.
 And they were right—their findings show that there is an inverse correlation between efflux pump and MutS protein expression in bacteria; the more pumps the cells decide to use, the fewer MutS proteins a cell will have.

 The same line of thinking was applied when they looked at the link between cell growth rate and efflux pump expression.
 Slow cell growth has been known to lead to more mutations in cellular genetic material and the fact that increased pump expression and slow cell growth could be directly related to not just be a correlation, but a causation of permanent, genetic antibiotic resistance in bacteria.

 “Not only are bacteria resistant because they are expressing efflux pumps, but they are also more prone to mutation through these other connections,” says El Meouche.
 “What I find interesting is how varying expression of certain genes can lead to permanent genetic changes in the future.”